TurboDebt Review: Pros, Cons, Features, Ratings & More

 Debt settlement can reduce your debts, but there are downsides:

-• Debt settlement can hurt your credit.
+• Debt settlement can temporarily hurt your credit.
 You are typically required to stop paying debts while accumulating funds for settlement.
 This means late payments and potential charge-offs.
 Your credit score will rebound once the debts have been settled.

 • A creditor may sue you during the debt settlement process.
 You will have to respond and appear in court, and if a judge rules against you, your wages could be garnished.
 A good debt settlement company will help you navigate this process.